wmyl/places/README.md

 * default
 * minimalistic

-**Image path**
+**Image paths**

 Path to the collection of images for the place icons.
 The images need to be in .png-format.
 The file ending (.png) will automatically be appended.
 If types are used, this will be appended to the image path as well.
-Note that if `imagePath` is not specified, Google Maps default pins will be used for the map and no icons will be shown in sidebar.
+Note that if `pinImagePath` is not specified, Google Maps default pins will be used for the map and no icons will be shown in sidebar.

 For example, if image path is `place_` and a place has type "hotel" the map will expect there is an image named